 But because she hadn’t given a prior explanation to anyone, her true motives have remained unclear and up for debate.
 Was Emily Davison’s death a final act of protest, or a tragic accident?

-She joined the Women’s Social And Political Union (WSPU) in 1906, which, led by Emmeline Pankhurst, was the most prominent militant women’s suffrage organization in the U.K.
+In 1906, she joined the Women’s Social and Political Union (WSPU), which, led by Emmeline Pankhurst, was the most prominent militant women’s suffrage organization in the U.K.

-She was arrested again with several other suffragettes in 1912 and all of them went on hunger strikes while in jail.
-Through her cell, she was able to hear the pain her fellow suffragettes were in as they were being force-fed.
+She was arrested again with several other suffragists in 1912, and all of them went on hunger strikes while in jail.
+Through her cell, she was able to hear the pain her fellow suffragists were in as they were being force-fed.

 Historic UK reports that in a letter to the Pall Mall Gazette Davison wrote, “I felt that by nothing but the sacrifice of human life would the nation be brought to realise the horrible torture our women face.
 If I had succeeded I am sure that forcible feeding could not in all conscience have been resorted to again.”

 It was a year later that Emily Davison attended the Epsom horse racing Derby.
 The date was June 4, 1913.

 In a shocking moment that was captured on film, CNN reports, Davison stepped out onto the horse track and was mowed to the ground by King George V’s horse, Anmer.
 Davison’s hat rolled away as the horse, galloping at over 30 miles per hour, trampled over her.